samshdn/whereis-api-v0/README.md

 # whereis

 ## Goal
-The markdown is a good tool for writing document.
+The goal of this project is to solve one problem: to track the current location of a shipment through the simplest possible API query.

 ### Concept